Baba Keenaram: Work

 Keenaram established himself in the city of Varanasi for the service of the people and enlightened them with ancient wisdom.
 He has mentioned principles of Aghor in his books Viveksar, Ramgita, Ramrasal and Unmuniram.
 The book Viveksar written by Baba Keenaram is said to be the most authentic treatise on the principles of Aghor.
 During his tour, Keenaram first stopped at the dwelling of "Grihast Saint", Shiva Das for a few days.
-Shiva Das observed Keenarm activities very minutely and was impressed by the extraordinary qualities, suspecting that he is an Avatar or a reincarnation.
-One day while on way to bath in river Ganges, Shiva Das handed over his entire belongings to the boy Keenaram and hid himself in nearby bushes.
-He observed that the river Ganges become very restless as the boy approached closer.
-The level of water started to rise, and suddenly settled down only after touching the feet of Keenaram.
-Keenaram was known as the biggest saint of the Era of Aghor tradition also known as Lord Shiva tradition.
+Shiva Das observed Keenarm’s activities very minutely and was impressed by their extraordinary qualities, suspecting him to be an Avatar or a reincarnation.
+One day while on the way to bathe in the river Ganges, Shiva Das handed over his entire belongings to the boy Keenaram and hid himself in nearby bushes.
+He observed that the river Ganges became very restless as the boy approached closer.
+The level of water started to rise and suddenly settled down only after touching Keenaram’s feet.
+Keenaram was known as the biggest saint of the Era of Aghor, a tradition also known as the Lord Shiva tradition.

 Baba Keenaram Sthal

-Keenaram was the first peethadheswar (founder) of Baba Keenaram Sthal, the headquarters/pilgrim of Aghors across the world.
+Keenaram was the first peethadheswar (founder) of Baba Keenaram Sthal, the headquarters and pilgrimage site of Aghors across the world.